Briantmorr/personal-site/src/data/about.md

 - Tea - Matcha Lattes especially

 # Fun facts
-- I fell in love with Pottery during lockdown, its such a cool blend of skill and art.
+- I fell in love with Pottery during COVID lockdown, its such a cool blend of skill and art.
-- I once rode my bicyle from Banff, Canada to San Francisco, California.
+- I once rode my bicyle from Banff, Canada to San Francisco, California. (almost 2000 miles!)
 - I co-founded a wilderness survival group, and go on yearly (well, almost yearly) trips where the only rule is you can't bring food.
-- I'm a fan of polar plunges (Wim Hof anyone?), and have swum with iceburgs in Iceland and Patagonia.
+- I'm a fan of polar plunges, and have swam with iceburgs in Iceland and Patagonia.
-- I enjoy experimenting with ML in my spare time.
-OpenCV feels like magic!